DUTIES AND RESPONSIBILITIES:

 - Bachelor’s Degree in Public Health or similar field required.

-- Seven (7) to ten (10) years of relevant work experience in community organizing and health outreach, health program planning, implementation and delivery required.
+- At least 3 years of relevant work experience in community organizing, health outreach and health programming required.

 - Excellent interpersonal, written, and verbal communication skills.

 - A strong commitment to targeting programs that addresses reducing health disparities and promoting health equity.

 - High level of comfort working with diverse populations and working across multiple departments throughout the Library.

 - Demonstrates the ability to work independently, a self-starter, highly-organized and capable of managing multiple projects simultaneously.

 - Computer proficient, including Internet research and MS Office programs.

 - Ability to analyze and respond to data demonstrating current and new needs.